caresiop/GSC-AVL-Script/Documentation.md

 **Pseudocode**:

-1. Execute
 - Iterate through all files and directories in local save directory (``os.walk(*path*)``)
   - Iterate through files and send to trash all files
   - Iterate through directories and send to trash all directories

 ---